Encharted Cook

 • Instant Vanilla Pudding Mix - You will need 2 boxes or vanilla instant pudding, 3.4 ounces each.
 Both vanilla and French vanilla taste delicious in this recipe.

 • Spiced Rum - This eggnog cake is extra delicious when made with spiced rum.
 My favorite is Captain Morgan Private Stock but you can use your favorite.
-You can also use brandy if you prefer it over spiced rum.
+You can also use Brandy if you prefer it over spiced rum.

 • Cold Water - Just plain cold water is also needed to mix the cake. (not shown)